The analytic structure of the Landau gauge quark propagator from Pad\'e analysis: Introduction and Motivation

 The main goal of the current work is to address the analytic structure of the quark propagator by studying a subset of the Landau gauge lattice data generated in \cite{Oliveira:2018lln}, by applying the techniques based on Pad\'e approximants considered in \cite{Falcao:2020vyr} for the pure Yang-Mills gluon and ghost propagators.

 In this previous work \cite{Falcao:2020vyr}, the study of the analytic structure of the pure Yang-Mills theory gluon and ghost propagators used only the absolute value of the residua and their relative importance.
 Herein, we take the opportunity to complement this information and look also at the sign of the relevant residua.
 The sign of the residua provides a naive and clear interpretation of the corresponding poles.
 In this respect, for real on-axis momenta, see Fig. \ref{fig:ghost}, some of the ghost residua are negative and the poles cannot represent physical particles.
 For the gluon propagator and for real on-axis momenta, the interpretation of the residua is not so clear, see Fig. \ref{fig:gluon128}, and no conclusions can be established firmly.
 As discussed in \cite{Falcao:2020vyr}, the Pad\'e analysis for the gluon propagator identifies clearly a pair of complex conjugate poles that are not seen in the ghost propagator.
+In \cite{Boito:2022rad} the analytical structure of the gluon and ghost propagators using SU(2) Landau gauge lattice data was investigated with Pad\'e approximants and the authors come to similar conclusions to those found in \cite{Falcao:2020vyr}.